sanikasurose/typing-test/README.md

 ### Project Structure
 - **`main.py`**
   - Handles all terminal UI rendering using the `curses` library
+  - Displays text, colors, stats, and results
-  - Manages user input, screen updates, and overall program flow
+  - Manages user input and program flow

 - **`engine.py`**
-  - Contains the core typing logic
+  - Contains all typing logic and state management
+  - Tracks keystrokes, mistakes, and timing
+  - Calculates WPM and accuracy
-  - Determines per-character typing states (`correct`, `incorrect`, `untyped`)
+  - Determines when a typing session is finished
-  - Keeps business logic separate from UI logic

-This separation improves readability, maintainability, and makes future extensions (GUI, AI, cloud) much easier.
+This separation keeps the codebase clean, readable, and easy to extend.

 ### Typing Logic
 - A random line is loaded from `text.txt` and used as the target phrase
+- Each keystroke:
+  - Advances the cursor
+  - Is counted toward total keystrokes
-- As the user types, each character is compared against the target text
+  - Is compared against the expected character
-- Character states are computed in `engine.py` and rendered in `main.py`
+- Mistakes are counted immediately and **not undone by backspacing**
+- Accuracy is calculated using: accuracy = (correct_keystrokes / total_keystrokes) × 100
 - WPM is calculated using: WPM = (characters_typed / 5) / minutes_elapsed
 - The test ends when:
   - The user presses **ESC**, or
-  - The typed text exactly matches the target text
+  - The user types the full length of the target sentence

 ---

 ## 🚀 Learning Goals & Future Vision

-This project is designed as a **hands-on learning experience**, not just a small console application.
+This project is intentionally structured as a **learning-focused, scalable application**, not just a small script.

 ### What I’ve Learned So Far
-- Structuring a project with clear separation of concerns
+- Designing clean project architecture with separation of concerns
-- Designing reusable logic independent of UI implementation
+- Managing application state independently of UI
-- Working with terminal-based UIs using `curses`
+- Implementing real-time input handling with `curses`
-- Writing meaningful commit messages, tags, and release notes
+- Tracking meaningful performance metrics (WPM, accuracy, mistakes)
+- Using Git professionally (commits, tags, releases, README-driven development)

 ### Future Enhancements
+- **Typing Analytics**
+  - Per-character accuracy breakdown
+  - Heatmaps of weak keys
+  - Historical performance tracking

 - **Personal AI Typing Coach**
-  - Analyze typing patterns and common mistakes
+  - Analyze typing patterns and recurring mistakes
-  - Suggest targeted practice exercises and improvements
+  - Recommend targeted practice sessions

+- **GUI Version**
+  - Transition from terminal UI to a graphical interface (Tkinter / PyQt / Web)

 - **Cloud Deployment**
-  - Deploy the final application on the cloud
-  - Enable user progress tracking and persistence

-- **GUI Version**
-  - Transition from a terminal-based interface to a full graphical UI

-- **Internship-Ready Skills**
+  - User accounts
-  - Modular design patterns
-  - Scalable architecture
+  - Saved progress
-  - Real-world development workflows
+  - Leaderboards and statistics

 ---

 **Author:** Sanika Surose
+**Current version:** v1.1.1
-**Next milestone:** v1.2.0 → typing analytics & performance tracking
+**Next milestone:** v1.2.0 → deeper typing analytics
 **Long-term goal:** cloud-hosted, AI-assisted typing platform